CitiesSkylinesMultiplayer/CSM/README.md

 The easiest way to install this mod is from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1558438291).
 You can also download the latest development builds by following the instructions below.

-1. Navigate to the Azure Devops site [here](https://dev.azure.com/gridentertainment/Tango/_build?definitionId=11).
+1. Navigate to the latest build on Azure Devops [here](https://dev.azure.com/gridentertainment/Tango/_build/latest?definitionId=11).
-2. Click on the latest successful build (green tick).
-3. Click on the `Artifacts` button (top right) and dowload the zip folder.
+2. Click on the `Artifacts` button (top right) and dowload the zip folder.
-4. Extract the folder and either run the install script, or copy all the *.dll files to `%LOCALAPPDATA%\Colossal Order\Cities_Skylines\Addons\Mods\CSM`.
+3. Extract the folder and either run the install script, or copy all the *.dll files to `%LOCALAPPDATA%\Colossal Order\Cities_Skylines\Addons\Mods\CSM`.
-5. Open Cities: Skylines and enable the mod.
+4. Open Cities: Skylines and enable the mod.

 If you want to build the mod yourself, follow the developer instructions in the wiki located [here](https://github.com/DominicMaas/Tango/wiki/Developer-Resources).